-Situated on Bali’s northeastern coast, Amed offers shallow and sheltered slopes teeming with reef fish.
+Amed offers shallow and sheltered slopes teeming with reef fish.
 However, in 1998, Amed was badly affected by coral-bleaching as a result of El Nino that affected the reef within the bay and down to 10 to 12 meters.
-Today the reef is recovering well and offers diving conditions more suited to those uncomfortable in the raging currents of the Strait.
-Ribbon eels and clown trigger fish can be spotted among the coral bommies in the sheltered bays here.
+Today the reef is recovering well and offers diving conditions more suited to those uncomfortable with the currents of the Strait.

 Amed is a perfect place for Underwater Macro Photography and Muck Diving:

 Due to its proximity of the Mount Agung volcano, the sand is black and it makes a really great and unusual contrast with the colourful coral and critters.

 A chance to spot the rare Ghost Pipefish, Pygmy Seahorse and the (very rare) and fascinating Mimic Octopus.

 Most of the dive sites are shallow, meaning you spend more time underwater, checking out the underwater splendours.